user-blank1/Pet-project/expense-tracker/part-2/README.md

 Cover the functionality of `auth` and `user` modules with unit tests.

 **Acceptance Criteria:**
-- The test environment is configured
+- The test environment is configured.
+- A test script has been added to package.json, which runs the testing command.
-- Tests interact only with mock data
+- Tests interact only with mock data.
-- Test coverage from 70%
+- Test coverage from 70%.

 **Technology-related requirements:**